Thomas Goldwell

-Thomas Goldwell (1501 – 3 April 1585) was an English Catholic clergyman, Bishop of Saint Asaph, the last of those Catholic bishops who had refused to accept the English Reformation.
+Thomas Goldwell C. R. (1501 – 3 April 1585) was an English Catholic clergyman, Bishop of Saint Asaph, the last of those Catholic bishops who had refused to accept the English Reformation.

 Life

 Thomas Goldwell was the son of William Goldwell of Great Chart, Kent.
 He is thought to have studied at Canterbury College, Oxford; in January 1532 a student surnamed Goldwell was questioned concerning books in his possession which supported Catherine of Aragon, and Goldwell later referred to Richard Thornden, who was warden of that College from 1524 to 1534, as his "old friend and master".
 He graduated BA in 1528, MA on 17 July 1531, and BTh on 20 March 1534.
 While at Oxford he attained more eminence in mathematics, astronomy, and kindred sciences, than in divinity or the humanities.

-He became chaplain to Cardinal Pole and lived with him at Rome, where he was appointed camerarius of the English Hospital of the Holy Trinity.
+He became chaplain to Reginald Pole and lived in his household in Rome, where he was appointed camerarius of the English Hospital of the Holy Trinity.
 Goldwell was attainted in 1539.

 In 1547 he became a novice in the Theatine House of St. Paul, at Naples.
-On the death of Paul III, Cardinal Pole brought him to Rome as his personal attendant at the conclave of 1549-50 that elected of Pope Julius III.
+On the death of Paul III, Pole brought Goldwell to Rome as his personal attendant at the conclave of 1549-50 that elected of Pope Julius III.
 Goldwell then returned to Naples, and made his profession as a Theatine.
-In 1553, while Edward VI was still reigning an Act of General Pardon was passed, from which Goldwell had the signal honour of being specially excepted by name, along with Pole and some others.
+In 1553, while Edward VI was still reigning, an Act of General Pardon was passed, from which Goldwell was specifically excluded by name, along with Pole and others.

-On Mary's accession, Pole was named papal legate, and Goldwell returned with him to England.
+On Mary's accession, Pole was named papal legate to England, and Goldwell returned with him to England.
 In 1555 Goldwell became bishop of St Asaph, a diocese largely within Wales.
-While still only bishop-designate, he was sent to Rome on 2 July 1555 to report on the state of religion in England to Paul IV, and probably received his episcopal consecration at that time.
+While still only bishop-designate, he was sent to Rome on 2 July 1555 to report on the state of religion in England to Paul IV, and probably received his episcopal consecration in Rome at that time.
 He returned to England and assisted at the consecration of Pole as Archbishop of Canterbury.